AndrewGapon/shotsapp/README.md

-# Typher: typographic text editor
+# ShotsApp: crazy version of Pomodoro